 - St Augustine University has the highest proportion of experienced and highly committed members of academic and administrative staff for the size of its students.

-- Men and women come to St Augustine University of Tanzania from all over the world and from a wide variety of backgrounds, and there is a good mix of students on one- or two- or three- or four-year taught courses and those pursuing research degrees.
+- Men and women come to the St Augustine University of Tanzania from all over the world and from a wide variety of backgrounds, and there is a good mix of students on one- or two- or three- or four-year taught courses and those pursuing research degrees.

 - Students at SAUT share learning facilities on equal terms.
 This enables the free flow of knowledge and experience which any graduate should rightly expect from an academic community like SAUT.